-Rheingold (1993), who originally coined the term “virtual community,” described it as a type of social group existing only on the Internet.
-The virtual community is formed when enough people actively participate in public discussions and invest sufficient emotion in them to the degree that a fabric of interpersonal relationships is created in cyberspace.
-In this definition, Rheingold emphasizes the need for long-term interaction between people who have an emotional attachment to each other.
+Rheingold (1993), who originally coined the term ‘virtual community,’ describes it as a type of social group existing only on the internet.
+The virtual community is formed when enough people actively participate in public discussions and invest sufficient expressions of emotion in them, to the extent of creating a fabric of interpersonal relationships in cyberspace.
+In this definition, Rheingold emphasizes the need for long-term interactions between people who share an emotional attachment with one another.
 Casual visitors are not part of the community.
-A few years later, Wellman (1998) argued that online communities are “online social networks”, avoiding the term “virtual.”
+In contrast to Reinhold, Wellman (1998) argues that online communities are ‘online social networks,’ avoiding the term ‘virtual.’
 Wellman suggests that online social networks are not fundamentally different from offline communities.
-They function as networks of interpersonal relationships that provide mutual support and enable an exchange of information, socialization, a sense of belonging, and social identity.
-In a later work, Rheingold (2000) acknowledges that the term “virtual” may be problematic, and that “Virtual communities might be real communities, they might be pseudo-communities, or they might be something entirely new in the realm of social contracts"(p.49).
+They function as networks of interpersonal relationships that provide mutual support and enable an exchange of information, socialization, a sense of belonging and social identity.
+In a later work, Rheingold (2000: pp. 42, 49) acknowledges that the term ‘virtual’ may be problematic and that ‘virtual communities might be real communities, they might be pseudo-communities, or they might be something entirely new in the realm of social contracts.’

-The debate about virtualization characterizes dichotomies that were prevalent among researchers when the Internet entered the lives of the masses in the mid-1990s, such as dichotomies of online versus offline, and real versus virtual.
+The debate among researchers regarding virtualization is characterized by dichotomies prevalent at the time when the internet entered the lives of many in the mid-1990s, such as online versus offline and real versus virtual.
 However, the difficulty in defining communities and networks is not rooted in their transition to the digital environment.
-Instead, it seems that the concept of community has been a topic of thought and research among social scientists in general, and sociologists in particular, since the early 20th century.
+Instead, it seems that the concept of community has been a topic of consideration and research among social scientists in general, and sociologists in particular, since the early twentieth century.

-According to Granit and Nathan (2000), the development of online communities reflects post-modern sociological and cultural processes because they enable individuals to express their narrative and identity as they perceive it within a social reality that allows and accepts this without question.
-Boyd and Ellison (2007) offer a general definition of social networking sites as online platforms that allow people to create a public or semi-public profile, share this profile with others, and form relationships based on this profile.
-According to Riegner (2007), a social network is a space created to connect people via web-based tools such as email, chats, and blogs.
-The goal of this participation is to connect with people who have similar interests, such as hobbies, networking, or business topics.
+According to Granit and Nathan (2000), the development of online communities reflects postmodern sociological and cultural processes because they enable individuals to express their narratives and identities as they perceive them within a social reality that allows and accepts this without question.
+Boyd and Ellison (2007) offer a general definition of social networking sites as online platforms that allow people to create a public or semi-public profile, share this profile with others, and form relationships based on it.
+According to Riegner (2007), a social network is a space created to connect people via web-based tools such as email, chats and blogs.
+The goal of this participation is to connect with people who share similar interests, such as hobbies, networking or business-related topics.
 Similarly, according to Pallis et al. (2011), a social network is a site where individuals meet to create relationships.
-Each user in the online arena creates a list of other users with whom s/he is connected and, using a variety of tools, brings them together to build a community, interact, contribute, share knowledge, and participate in a variety of activities.
-The functional components of online social networking are also noted by Muniz and O’Guinn (2001), who describe social networking sites as applications that allow users to communicate by creating informative personal profiles, inviting friends and acquaintances to access these profiles, send an email, and chat with others on the Internet.
-Personal profiles can contain a wide range of information, text, images, videos, audio files, and blogs.
+Each user in the online arena creates a list of other users with whom they are connected and, using a variety of tools, brings them together to build a community, interact, contribute, share knowledge and participate in a variety of activities.
+The functional components of online social networking are also noted by Muniz and O’Guinn (2001), who describe social networking sites as applications that allow users to communicate by creating informative personal profiles, inviting friends and acquaintances to access these profiles, send emails, and chat with others on the internet.
+Personal profiles can contain a wide range of information, text, images, videos, audio files and blogs.